| Title: | Sensitivity Analysis Tools for Dependence and Asymptotic Dependence |

 A boolean.
 'TRUE' the default indicates that the names of the subsets are printed.
 'FALSE' if only points are drawn. |

-Draws a Cleveland dot plot of the normalized empirical tsic when superset = TRUE
+Draws a Cleveland dot plot of the normalized empirical tsic when superset = TRUE, the default value.

 Otherwise empirical normalized ec are drawn.